-In Notice 2016-80, the IRS published the first Required Amendments List, which lists statutory and administrative changes in plan qualification requirements that (i) are first effective in the plan year in which the list is published and (ii) may require a plan amendment.
-This year?ÇÖs list included just one item, which related to restrictions on accelerated distributions from underfunded single-employer, collectively-bargained defined benefit plans due to an employer?ÇÖs bankruptcy.
-The deadline for adopting any required amendments described in this year?ÇÖs Required Amendments List must be adopted (if applicable to an employer?ÇÖs plan) by December 31, 2019.
+In Notice 2019-64, the IRS published the Required Amendments List for 2019, which lists statutory and administrative changes in plan qualification requirements that (i) are first effective in the plan year in which the list is published and (ii) may require a plan amendment.
+This year?ÇÖs list contains two items related to the final regulations for (x) hardship distributions, which implement legislative changes enacted in the Bipartisan Budget Act of 2018, and (y) certain collectively bargained cash balance/hybrid defined benefit plans maintained pursuant to one or more collective bargaining agreements ratified on or before November 13, 2015.
+The deadline for adopting any required amendments described in this year?ÇÖs list is December 31, 2021.
+In addition, any required amendments that were listed in the 2017 Required Amendments List must be adopted (if applicable to an employer?ÇÖs plan) by December 31, 2019.
 The 2017 list included three items that relate to (i)… Continue Reading